ingwinlu/simpleMediaCenter/README.md

 5. clone this repository (on release there will be a package on pypi)
 6. navigate to the simpleMediaCenter/simpleMediaCenter directory
 7. run ./simpleMC

+Please note that this project is still in heavy development and way of installation/configuration will improve.

+##Configuration
-8. after the first launch a config file will be generated at ~/.simpleMediaCenter-config.ini which can be edited to customize behaviour
+After the first launch a config file will be generated at ~/.simpleMediaCenter-config.ini which can be edited to customize behaviour.

-Please note that this project is still in heavy development and way of installation/configuration will improve

 ##Screenshot
 ![index Screenshot V0.4](./docs/simpleMediaServer_v0_5_4.PNG)
 ![index Screenshot V0.4](./docs/simpleMediaServer_v0_4.PNG)